 As a national doctoral university, we are by definition involved in research.
 Unlike most of the independent universities within Florida, we operate on a national and indeed an international scale.
 We are concerned with not just technological and social developments to support the American economy but to benefit all mankind.
 As a technical institute, our roots have been in applied research, and we continue that even in our socially oriented research programs.
 Esoteric is not in our vocabulary, we leave that to other universities.

 Probably the most significant component of this core value, however, is the commitment we made in 2005 to involve every on-campus student in team-oriented scholarly activities (research).
-This plan was presented to our regional accreditor, Southern Association of Colleges and Schools, was accepted and in 2011 was designated a success by the accrediting board.
-The effort was significant but the payoff for our graduates and their employers will be huge.

 The Florida Institute of Technology is heavily involved in the recruitment of international students and faculty, and they make up a significant percentage of the Florida Tech family.
 But the core value is something much more than having a significant presence of internationals on campus.
 It is about ingraining in the curriculum, in the extracurricular activities, and in the culture of Florida Tech that we all (faculty, staff and students) must be good stewards of the globe’s resources and indeed, good citizens of this world in which we live.